There is only one true God. He has revealed Himself as Father, Son, and Holy Spirit. (Matthew 28:19)

 Christians are called to tell others that the only way of salvation is by faith in Jesus Christ, and to show their faith by their deeds of love towards others.
 (Matthew 28:19)

-Grace Alone (Sola Gratia)
+Grace Alone

 God loves the people of the world, even though they are sinful, rebel against Him and do not deserve His love.
 He sent Jesus, His Son, to love the unlovable and save the ungodly.
+Salvation and heaven is entirely a free gift of God unmerited favor, not earned by human efforts at self improvement.

-Faith Alone (Sola Fide)
+Faith Alone

 By His suffering and death as the substitute for all people of all time, Jesus purchased and won forgiveness and eternal life for them.
 Those who hear this Good News and believe it have the eternal life that it offers.
 God creates faith in Christ and gives people forgiveness through Him.
 Salvation is by grace alone, not human effort.

-Scripture Alone (Sola Scriptura)
+Scripture Alone

 The Bible is God’s inerrant and infallible Word, in which He reveals His Law and His Gospel of salvation in Jesus Christ.
 It is the sole rule and norm for Christian doctrine.
+It is the highest authority in the Church.

-From the Bible We Learn and Believe
+From the Bible We Learn and Believe:

 Regarding "Sacraments"